 - Second-Degree Domestic Assault: Using a weapon or strangulation to cause harm—charged as a Class C felony, up to 7 years behind bars.

-- Third-Degree Domestic Assault: Causing pain or illness—this Class E felony can lead to 4 years of incarceration.
+- Third-Degree Domestic Assault: Any act causing pain or illness—this is a Class E felony, with a sentence of up to 4 years.

 - Fourth-Degree Domestic Assault: Negligent or minor physical harm—usually a Class A misdemeanor that may include up to a year in jail.